rsanchezmo/jaxer/README.md

 ## Roadmap
 - Download BTC dataset ✔️
 - Create a dataset class ✔️
+- Add normalizer as dataset output ✔️
 - Create the trainer class ✔️
 - Train the model:
     - **Encoder** only (next day prediction) ✔️ Not succesful yet, but the training loop works.
 Must check data sequences.
     - **Encoder + Decoder** (N days predictions)
-- Create an agent that loads the model and act as a predictor. ✔️
+- Create an agent that loads the model and act as a predictor.
+Aprox  inference speed 80ms ✔️
 - Add a logger to the trainer class
 - Add a lr scheduler to the trainer class